Loading...

 Stay Hydrated

-Drink water before and during your meal to support digestion and help manage hunger levels.
+Drink plenty of water before and during your meal.
+Staying hydrated can aid in the digestion process and help maintain stable blood sugar levels.

 healthspan-mbl